cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

    #.
 Click the `Guest OS Customization` tab.
    #.
 Scroll down to the `Customization Script` section.

+    * The script invokes ``/usr/local/bin/activator.sh``
-    * The script contains an RSA public key.
+    * The script passes an argument which is the URL you noted above.

 3. Check the Edge gateway in the `vCloud Director` GUI as follows:

    #.
-Click the `Administration` tab and select the item named
+Click the `Administration` tab and select the item named `stfcmanaged-M-std-compute`.
-      `un-managed_tenancy_test_org-std-compute-PAYG`.
    #.
-Click the `Edge Gateways` tab and select `jasmin-priv-external-network`.
+Click the `Edge Gateways` tab and select the one beginning
+      `stfcmanaged-M`.
    #.
 Click the dropdown settings menu and select `Edge Gateway Services...`

     * The `NAT` tab shows a DNAT rule for the IP address you noted in `3.
 Monitor the appliance lifecycle`_ above.
-It allows port 22 only.
+It allows any port over TCP.
       Note the public IP it routes to.
     * The `Firewall` tab shows a rule for the routable IP you noted here.
-      It allows port 22 only.
+      It allows all ports over TCP.

 5. Set the appliance running
 ----------------------------